revolutions-jls/revolutions-code/academics/case_studies.md

 ---

-Also, here are the questions, as they are presented.
+Here are the questions, as they are presented.

     Are the people free to follow their ideals?